haraka/Haraka/docs/Outbound.md

 ** outbound_helo - the EHLO domain to use (again, do not set manually)
 * queue_time - the epoch milliseconds time when this mail was queued
 * uuid - the original transaction.uuid
+* force_tls - if true, this mail will be sent over TLS or defer

 Outbound Mail Hooks
 -------------------